Ethan Bamber: Career

 Bamber was England's joint top wicket taker at the 2018 U19 Cricket World Cup in New Zealand.
 He finished the tournament as England's joint leading wicket taker.
 Bamber also toured South Africa with the England Young Lions.

 He made his Twenty20 debut for Middlesex, against Leinster Lightning on 21 June 2019, during Middlesex's tour of Ireland.
 On 14 July 2019, Bamber joined Gloucestershire on a one-month loan, making his debut the next day in the County Championship against Leicestershire.
 He made his List A debut on 25 July 2021, for Middlesex in the 2021 Royal London One-Day Cup.

+Bamber is nicknamed 'mini-murts' in the Middlesex team, as he was regarded as a long-term successor to Middlesex's veteran bowler Tim Murtagh.

 Bamber received his county cap in May 2022.

+In July 2024, he joined Warwickshire on a three-year contract to start in the 2025 season.

 Personal life

 The son of actor David Bamber, Ethan Bamber studied theology at Exeter University.
+Actors David Swift and Clive Swift were Bamber's grandfather and great-uncle respectively.
 He was a chorister with the Choir of St John's College, Cambridge before attending Mill Hill School, a private school in North London.
 He supports Arsenal FC and has regularly watched Saracens FC.